nf-core/hic/README.md

 ## Introduction

-This pipeline is based on the
+This pipeline was originally set up from the
 [HiC-Pro workflow](https://github.com/nservant/HiC-Pro).
 It was designed to process Hi-C data from raw FastQ files (paired-end Illumina data) to normalized contact maps.